bharatrajan/blog-app/README.md

 - User views the list of available blogs
 - User can create a new blog
 - User views detailed view, which includes comments, of 1 blog, upon selection.

+## To Run the Locally
+- npm i
+- yarn start

 ## Imports
 - react-redux :: For state maintainence